4 Uplifting Prayers for A Friend's Healing and Recovery

 Although I am grateful for the Spirit’s prayers, there is still an opportunity for me to pray because God hears us when we pray (1 Peter 3:12), and I want to talk with God about my loved ones who are suffering and who desperately need healing whether physically, emotionally, mentally or spiritually.
 Our God can start the process of complete recovery.

-1. Prayer for Healing
+1. Prayer for a Friend's Healing

 When the shock of a health diagnosis seems to shake our world or the breakdown of a relationship shatters our expectations for the future, our desire is for healing and restoration.